- Waiting times depend upon the nature of the set-up

 Much of the trouble in finding a broadband connection seems to be about finding a provider that will service your area.
 Once you've found one, though, a new difficulty arises – just how long will it be until your internet connection is live?

 We envisage broadband connections as an instantaneous beam of light travelling down the information superhighway.
 (90s infomercials have a lot to answer for.)
-Often, we presume that the actual process of connecting to that internet will be just as instantaneous, and it can be a frustrating process trying to work out how long you'll be without internet.
+Often, we presume that the actual process of connecting to that internet will be just as instantaneous, and it can be a frustrating process trying to work out how long you'll be without an internet connection.
 Here, we break down for you the typical downtimes.

 I'm moving house